SENG330/course/assignment2.md

 # Changelog

+## 10/18
+- added notes on Google and Checkstyle

 ## 10/12
 - switch and lightbulb should use a method called `toggle()` as switch is a reserved word
 - we won't worry about the Checkstyle comment checks.
 Use comments as appropriate, not as boilerplate.
 You should still comment!